 One mistake many people make as soon as they bring their new plant home is – repotting houseplants.
 I haven’t quite figured out why.
 Maybe it makes them feel good or they think the plant will do better.

 Generally, the plants you purchase can stay in their growing pot for a long time.

 Most plants sold come in a plastic or azalea pot.
 I realize these pots aren’t the most attractive.
 Sometimes the plant may be a little top heavy and unstable depending on the plant variety.

-The pot or container a plant grows directly we call a “grow pot”.
+The pot or container with a drainage hole a plant grows directly in we call a “grow pot”.
 The decorative more-attractive container you place the “grow pot” in what we call a cachepot planter.

 What Is A Cachepot?

 Cachepots (usually pronounced as ‘cash-pohs’) are generally decorative pots for indoor plants, made from different materials such as glass, metal, or ceramic.

 These decorative pots for houseplants typically complement the plant since most lack a drainage hole.

 Moreover, most cachepots lack porosity, so that air can’t move into the container.
 Terra cotta or clay pots usually have the greatest porosity, allowing air and moisture to permeate through the soil and vice versa.